 The information contained on a company’s certificate can vary, but in general you can expect to see:

-Additional information may include the location of the destruction, the exact times of material pick up/drop off, and whether the process complied with HIPAA, FACTA, and local information security laws.
+Additional information may include the location of the destruction and the exact times of material pick up/drop off.
+Lastly, it provides proof of whether the process complied with HIPAA, FACTA, and local information security laws.

 Find a FACTA-Compliant Document Shredder Near You

 Shredding expired documents is an excellent step towards protecting any sensitive data your company handles.
-Whether it is business related, customer related, or employee related, disposing of it properly prevents it from getting in the wrong hands.
+No matter who the documents relate to, disposing of them properly prevents them from getting into the wrong hands.